Mihir-Achyuta/_DSAPlayground_/README.md

 ## Tech Stack

 ### Client
-The client is a command line interface built with Node which is accessible via a NPM package.
+- The client is a command line interface built with Node which is accessible via a NPM package.

-It uses prompts as the base to handle and parse inputs and axios to make HTTP requests to the server.
+- It uses prompts as the base to handle and parse inputs and axios to make HTTP requests to the server.

 ### Server
-The server utilizes Node and uses Express to handle routes.
+- The server utilizes Node and uses Express to handle routes.

-Authentication and storing all the various data structures and algorithms are done using Firebase.
+- Authentication and storing all the various data structures and algorithms are done using Firebase and Firestore.

-The server is Dockerized and deployed using Qovery.
+- The server is Dockerized and deployed using Qovery.